The Big Pants: part two

 His words, now the women had paused all movement, came to them from on high.

-“Within a year’s time, what had been our woodland grove would sprout again.
-Nature is very efficient in that way…but you would see no more of the orchids, the trilliums, the maidenhair ferns…”
+“Within a year’s time, what had been our woodland grove would sprout again—nature is very efficient in that way…but you would see no more of the lady’s slippers, the trilliums, the hart’s tongue ferns…”

 “Most people,” Toby said, “have it backwards.
-As you see.
+As you see, Perry.
 You have to restore your health before you will ever lose weight, rather than lose weight to restore your health.”

 Luisa shaded her eyes and stared up at Toby.
 Tom, trug over his arm, came to stand with them, third in line.
 Sixteen other conscripted laborers downed tools and rose, drawn onto the grid of crushed stone.

-(Local stone, these paths were.
+(Local stone, not to unbalance the soil’s mineral profile.
 Some irresponsible people put down pine straw or bark mulch, Toby had told them.
 “Burns like tinder.
 Which, of course, it is.”)

 “You hear?”
 Luisa whispered.